jepler/ungeli/README.md

 # ungeli

-I use geli-encrypted devices for offsite backups.
+I used to use geli-encrypted devices for offsite backups.
-However, I worry that in the event of a disaster I'm more likely to have a Linux machine on hand than a (k)FreeBSD machine, so I'd like to be able to read my backups.
+However, I worried that in the event of a disaster I'm more likely to have a Linux machine on hand than a (k)FreeBSD machine, so I'd like to be able to read my backups.